presstube/cyclic-vacuum-cannon/README.md

 In this Part I break a concept drawing of the cannon into its constituent parts, take a first crack at naming them, and think out loud about their responsibilities & relationships.
 Starting a project this way helps me get a better understanding of what I'm in for, and decide where to start building.

+##Coming up next...##

+In the next Part we'll fiiiinally get down to the fun part: rolling up our sleeves and getting our hands dirty building the cannon itself.